-I sent an email update on Saturday on what I've been doing to make government work for Sacramento County.
+I sent an email update on Thursday on how I welcomed Transportation Secretary Foxx to Sacramento County.
 Join my email updates now so you don't miss any in the future!

 - next ›

 WASHINGTON — The House overwhelmingly approved sweeping changes to the Medicare program on Thursday in the most significant bipartisan policy legislation to pass through that chamber since Republicans regained a majority in 2011.